cse-sim/cse/doc/src/docs/input-data/coolplant.md

 Coolplant schedule: hourly variable choice of OFF, AVAIL, or ON.

-<%= csv_table(<<END, :row_header => false)
+{{
-OFF, COOLPLANT will not supply chilled water regardless of demand.
+  csv_table("OFF, COOLPLANT will not supply chilled water regardless of demand.
 All loads (CHW coils) should be scheduled off when the plant is off; an error will occur if a coil calls for chilled water when its plant is off.
 AVAIL, COOLPLANT will operate when one or more loads demand chilled water.
 ON,      COOLPLANT runs unconditionally.
-When no load wants chilled water&comma; least powerful (first) stage runs anyway.
+When no load wants chilled water&comma; least powerful (first) stage runs anyway.")
-END
-%>
+}}

 {{
   member_table({